killercup/scribbles/_posts/2016-08-17-machine-readable-inline-markdown-code-cocumentation.md

 That is: A Markdown list where each list items

-- starts with an inline code snippet containing containing a valid Rust identifier (`$name`),
+- starts with an inline code snippet containing a valid Rust identifier (`$name`),
-- optionally followed by a colon and a space, which is followd by valid Markdown text (`$explanation`, can be multi-line, but must be correct in list-item position).
+- optionally followed by a colon and a space, which is followed by valid Markdown text (`$explanation`, can be multi-line, but must be correct in list-item position).

 ### Lints